Disappearance of Michaela Garecht

 After the 2009 release of Jaycee Dugard, who had been kidnapped in Meyers, California, and held captive by Phillip and Nancy Garrido for nearly two decades, renewed interest was brought on Garecht's case, and Garrido was interviewed regarding Garecht's abduction.
 In 2012, Wesley Shermantine, a convicted serial killer who committed various murders with his accomplice, Loren Herzog—known collectively as the Speed Freak Killers—brought to the attention of law enforcement that the original sketches of Garecht's abductor bore a striking similarity to Herzog, who had committed suicide while on parole from prison in January 2012.
 While bone fragments discovered in one of Herzog and Shermantine's disposal sites was thought to belong to Garecht, DNA profiling completed in late 2012 proved they were not hers.

-On December 21, 2020, thirty-two years after the abduction of Garecht, David Emery Misch was charged with her abduction and murder.
+On December 21, 2020, thirty-two years after the abduction of Garecht, David Misch was charged with her abduction and murder.

 Timeline

 Abduction

 Garecht was abducted at approximately 10:15 a.m. on Saturday, November 19, 1988.
-She and her friend, Katrina Rodriguez, left home at 10:00 a.m. and rode their scooters to the Rainbow Market, two blocks away, to purchase food and sodas.
+She and her friend, Katrina "Trina" Rodriguez, left home at 10:00 a.m. and rode their scooters to the Rainbow Market, two blocks away, to purchase food and sodas.

 The girls left their scooters by the front door (now the side door) as they went inside the store.
 Upon leaving the store, the two girls started walking home, forgetting about the scooters.
 When they realized they had forgotten them, they turned back to where they left them; however, they saw that one scooter was missing.
 Garecht then spotted the scooter farther down in the market parking lot, where it had been placed near a parked car.
 When Garecht bent down to pick the scooter up by the handle bars, an unidentified white male came out of the parked car, picked her up with his right arm around her waist, and put her into his car as she screamed.
 Rodriguez recalled the scene: "I looked up when I heard a scream, and I saw a man putting her into his car.
 She was still screaming.
 I just stood and watched, frozen in shock."
 The only witness to the abduction, Rodriguez ran back into the store to get help.
-The abductor escaped with Garecht, while Rodriguez notified a female clerk who phoned police to report the kidnapping.
+The abductor escaped with Garecht, while Rodriguez notified a female clerk who phoned police at 10:23 a.m. to report the kidnapping.
 At the time of her abduction, Garecht was wearing a t-shirt with the word "Metro" on the front, rolled-up denim jeans, black Mary Jane shoes, and pearl-colored feather-shaped earrings.